HORIZON EUROPE 2021–2027

 These key strategic orientations are the guiding principles for Horizon Europe’s upcoming work programmes and proposal calls until 2027.
 Further information can be found here.

-The Republic of Korea and Switzerland join Horizon Europe:
+The Republic of Korea, Egypt, and Switzerland join Horizon Europe:

 • The press release on the association of the Republic of Korea can be found here.

-• The press release on Switzerland's association can be found here.
+• The press release on the association of Egypt can be found here.

 • Current information on the association status of other third countries can be found on the EU Commission's website.